 - levels of provision of service, including (but not restricted to) staffing, equipment, support services and facilities

-- areas of special requirement, such as critical care, resuscitation, interventional and diagnostic radiology, radiotherapy, endoscopy, satellite sites and the emergency department
+- areas of special requirement, such as maternal critical care and the morbidly obese woman

 - training and education

-- research and audit
+- research, audit and quality improvement

 - organisation and administration

-- patient information
+- patient information and communication.

-- time critical transfers and retrievals.

-Issues that will not be covered
+Issues that will not be covered:

-Clinical guidelines specifying how healthcare professionals should care for patients.
-National level issues.
+- clinical guidelines specifying how healthcare professionals should care for patients - national-level issues.